chukevh/subscriber-email-distributer/README.md

 # subscriber-email-distributer

-Python script to generate and distribute weekly emails
+A script to generate and distribute weekly emails

-Uses Python for script and pulls emails from dummy SQL database
+Uses Python and pulls emails from a dummy SQL database